Menu Close

 LGBTQ-affirmative healthcare is yet another area where the Trump Administration has already reversed Obama-era laws.

-A Health and Human Services rule established by Obama in 2016 banned health care discrimination against LGBTQ people.
+A Health and Human Services rule established by Obama in 2016 banned healthcare discrimination against LGBTQ people.
 In addition, the rule provided protections for pre-existing conditions pertinent to the LGBTQ population like gender dysphoria and HIV/AIDS.
-Prior to the ruling, anyone diagnosed with these conditions could legally be denied health insurance.
+Before the ruling, anyone diagnosed with these conditions could legally be denied health insurance.
 Also, transition procedures could be excluded from insurance plans.

 Now the Trump Administration wants to eliminate these protections.
 At this time, a federal court has placed a hold on the policy.
 While that’s good news for LGBTQ people, it’s not the end of the story.